-Czech Republic mulls tighter COVID-19 restrictions this week - Kafkadesk
+Czech Republic mulls tighter COVID-19 restrictions this week

 Prague, Czech Republic – The Czech Republic could move to introduce tighter restrictions if COVID-19 infection numbers don’t decrease during the first half of the week, Health Minister Roman Prymula said during a TV interview this week-end.

-According to Prymula, if new cases continue to rise at the start of this week, this would mean that current restrictions are not working and further measures are needed to curb the spread of the virus.
+According to Prymula, if new cases continue to rise at the start of this week, this would mean that current restrictions are not working and further measures are needed to curb the spread of the virus in the Czech Republic.

 Speaking on Czech Television, he argued that employers and companies could be ordered to make their staff work remotely from home.
 Although the Czech Republic is under partial lockdown since Wednesday, people are still allowed to go to work under certain conditions, and many still do.